 The aim of Dr. De León research program is to improve our understanding of mechanisms responsible for hyperinsulinemic hypoglycemia with the goal of developing effective and innovative therapies for this condition and to further our understanding of the pathophysiologic interactions between the gut and the pancreatic islet.

 Diva D. De León, M.D. is an Assistant Professor of Pediatrics and a Pediatric Endocrinologist in the Division of Endocrinology and Diabetes at The Children's Hospital of Philadelphia.
 Dr. De León research interest focuses on congenital and acquired forms of hyperinsulinemic hypoglycemia.
 She is particularly interested in the role that alterations of the entero-insular axis may play in the pathophysiology of these disorders.

-- Assistant Professor of Pediatrics at the Children's Hospital of Philadelphia (2003– present)
+- Associate Professor of Pediatrics at the Children's Hospital of Philadelphia (2014– present)

 - M.S.C.E, Clinical Epidemiology, Perelman School of Medicine at the University of Pennsylvania (2012)

 - Stanescu DE, Hughes N, Patel P, De León DD.
 A novel mutation in GATA6 causes pancreatic agenesis.
 Pediatric Diabetes.
 2013 In Press.